 Trial: limited free plan

-Hootsuit’s Auto Scheduling gives you a round-the-clock social media presence.
+Hootsuite’s Auto Scheduling gives you around-the-clock social media presence.
 Set a schedule and fill in as you go.
 Hootlet is a very handy accompanying browser extension.

 Post using content you come across as you browse the internet.
 Share content right from your browser window, selecting a slot that’s yet to be filled in your scheduling calendar.